boostcon/cppnow_website/2017-conference/_posts/2017-03-15-rust-keynote.md

 Many of our favorite C++Now keynotes have presented views that differ from accepted C++ philosophy and thoughtfully question the status quo in the C++ community.

-This year's keynote theme reflects that desire for new perspectives:
+We have a few keynotes this year, and they share a common theme that reflects our desire for new perspectives:

 <p style="text-indent: 50px;"><b>What can C++ learn from other languages?</b></p>